paulwizviz/learn-ethereum/evm/doc.md

 # Ethereum Virtual Machine (EVM)

-EVM is a decentralised execution environment that execute compiled version of Smart Contract code written in Solidity, Vyper, etc.
+EVM is a decentralised execution environment that execute compiled version of Smart Contract code written in Solidity, Vyper, etc. A "smart contract" is simply a program that runs on the Ethereum blockchain.
+It's a collection of code (its functions) and data (its state) that resides at a specific address on the Ethereum blockchain.

 ## Core Functions